aptos-foundation/AIPs/aips/aip-68.md

 ## Risks and Drawbacks + Security Considerations

 * This further expands the complexity of the deterministic reordering of the transactions in a ordered block introduced by the transaction shuffling.
 Deterministic reordering can potentially be exploited, though above rules applied to the reordering try to hinder any such attacks.
-* Any workload cannot unfairly exploit the reordering and degrade performance of other workloads, but can potentially try to avoid above fairness from being applied to it.
+* Any workload cannot unfairly exploit the reordering and degrade performance of other workloads, but can potentially try to avoid above rules from being applied to it.
 That makes situation at least not worse than without this AIP.
+* Due to the approximations used in this AIP, in case system is in a situation that all of it's cores are overloaded, if there is an use-case producing majority of transactions, it might be affected by it's throughput being reduced (up until it is using 25% of the blockchain resources), without overall throughput of the system being increased.
+This is not a target outcome, but but not necessarily a bad one.

 ## Future Potential

-* Similar fairness considerations can be put inside the process of forming the initial block proposals by picking transactions from the mempool.
+* Similar throughput considerations can be put inside the process of forming the initial block proposals by picking transactions from the mempool.
 * More sophisticated heuristics can be utilized to define "use cases", for example, but statically analyze the contracts and scripts being called, the transactions of a block can be categorized so that transaction across different categories are unlikely to access the same group of resources.

 ## Timeline